Laverda 750SFC

-The Laverda 750SFC (Super Freni Competizione) is a hand-built 744 cc air cooled SOHC 4 stroke parallel twin production racing motorcycle produced by the Italian manufacturer Laverda from 1971-1976.
+The Laverda 750SFC (Super Freni Competizione) is a hand-built 744 cc air cooled SOHC 4 stroke parallel twin production racing motorcycle produced by the Italian manufacturer Laverda from 1971 to 1976.
 It was developed from the company's 750SF and drew from the racers used at the 1970 Bol d'Or.
 Finished in orange with a distinctive half-fairing, the machine was made in batches, with each batch identified by the frame number range.
 In total 549 SFCs were manufactured.

 History

-Introduced in May 1971, the first 23 SFCs were manufactured for use by the factory racing team and had frame numbers in the 5,000 range.
-The engines were modified with higher compression, larger valves, gas-flowed and a new camshaft.
+Introduced in May 1971, the first 23 SFCs were manufactured for use by the factory's racing team and had frame numbers in the 5,000 range.
+The engines were modified with higher compression, larger valves, gas-flowed, and a new camshaft.
 A higher flow oil pump and improved bearings were used to improve reliability.
 Twin 36 mm Amal carburettors were fitted.
 The chassis was strengthened by using larger diameter tubes and suspension altered.
 An aluminium tank was fitted and fibreglass fairing and seat tail.
 They dominated the 1971 endurance racing season, including 6 wins.

 1st batch

 78-80 machines were made in November 1971 and were also available to the public.
-This is general considered the 'first batch' with 8,000 frame numbers.
-These had a modified swinging arms, longer exhausts with shorter silencers and a fibreglass tank.
+This is generally considered the 'first batch' with 8,000 frame numbers.
+These had a modified swinging arms, longer exhausts with shorter silencers, and a fibreglass tank.
 Compression ratio was increased to 9.6:1 by using Mondial pistons giving 70 bhp @ 7,300 rpm.
 A close ratio gearbox was fitted and a Ceriani front brake was available as an option.